niiknow/trakless/README.md

 ### on('track', fn(item))
 item.ht - the hit type
-item.ctx - the context object (additional data to pass into piel querystring)
+item.ctx - the context object (additional data to pass into pixel querystring)

 Example below intercept this event and change the context object.
 This is how trakless, internally, intercept pageview and inject some pageview defaults.